 However, you want to avoid focusing too much on old jobs that may highlight that you haven’t done anything significant for a while.
 Furthermore, it will show future school principals that your skills could be rusty if you haven’t employed them for three or four jobs.
 This message is not what you are trying to accomplish.
 A solution that will allow you to include this relevant information while not making it look like you have been wasting your time since.A solution, if your relevant work experience is older and you need to highlight it to target a position. #resumetips Click To Tweet

-If you can highlight these talents in more recent teaching positions, you will show school administrators you actively use these teaching skills.
+If you can feature these talents in more recent teaching positions, you will show school administrators you actively use these teaching skills.

 If a particular teaching experience cannot be duplicated in another job and is imperative to showcase your abilities, then another option exists.
 Instead of placing it in your work history, make it stand out.